tom--lee/Cookbook.jl/README.md

 Draws inspiration from GNU Make.

+See `test/runtests.jl` for example usage.

-Not yet suitable for public consumption.
+Not yet suitable for use in production.